andergrim/alfresco-freebsd-install/README.md

 `*/10 * * * * /opt/alfresco/scripts/libreoffice.sh start 2>&1 >> /opt/alfresco/logs/office.log`
 `0 2 * * * /opt/alfresco/scripts/libreoffice.sh restart 2>&1 > /opt/alfresco/logs/office.log`
 This will make sure libreoffice is running (if not already started and tomcat is running).
 Once per night it will also do a complete restart (in case LibreOffice behaves badly).
-* `iptables.sh` - Script to add port forwarding.
-Useful if you want to use cifs, ftp that will not run on lower port numbers if not root.
-Or if you´re not using nginx as front end and want to forward port 80 to 8080.
-* `limitconvert.sh` - Script to limit the number of cpu:s ImageMagick convert can use during transformations.
-Some Document library views with large thumbnails can cause intensive transformation load, and this script make sure some resources are left for other work.
 * `createssl.sh` - Create self signed certificates, useful for testing purposes.
 Works well with nginx.
 * `mariadb.sh` - Install the mariadb database server (the MySql alternative).
 It is recommended that you instead use a dedicated database server.
 Seriously, do that.
 And do some database optimizations, out of scope for this install guide.
 * `postgresql.sh` - Same as for MariaDB, but the postgres version.